 Above is part of a Mural in the UC Santa Cruz Ethnic Studies Building (Courtesy of Anne Thierman).
 It depicts the Quiroste village as described by Juan Crespí in his diary entry from the 23rd of October, 1769 (click anywhere for a pdf of the full image).
-There are all sorts of similar speculations about what California's landscape looked like at the time of the first encounter.
+Like landscape images of dinosaurs, there are all sorts of similar speculations about what California's landscape looked like at the time of the first encounter.
 It is widely acknowledged that there was far more grassland and less forest cover, but the agreement ends there.
 In reality, we know even less in detail about aboriginal management than we do about original conditions.
 The final discussion in this chapter suggests means to develop that knowledge from active management and restoration such as we have done.

 This book is about 3 decades of undoing the neglect that led to the mess for which we paid so dearly.
-So from here, this site history chapter discusses history learned from the process of restoration.
-Effectively, this is a sort of botanical archaeology upon which much of the rest of this book will build, but not as ancient evidence, as much living evidences of ancient processes.
-Yet given that this was once an early successional system, to learn any of that, first one must get rid of the weeds and get a handle on succession.
-The work then turns to a succession of very small weeds.
-Then the natives start to come back, suggesting patterns.
+So from here, this chapter focuses upon history learned from the process of restoration.
+Effectively, this is a sort of botanical archaeology upon which much of the rest of this book will build, but not as much ancient evidence as living evidences of ancient processes.
+Yet given that this was once an early successional system, to learn any of that, one must first get rid of the weeds and get a handle on succession.
+The work then turned to removing "layers" of very small weeds.
+Then the natives started to come back, suggesting patterns.
 At that point, gathering background information became critical, beginning the literature search that founded this chapter.
-Only then did I start to see what is going on underfoot.
+Only then did I start to see what was going on underfoot.
 The key to understanding the pre-colonial history of this property is that it adjoined that Sayante family trail.

 The Sayante didn't live here.
 For 12,000 years, this ridge was one of their trade routes.
 They had no pack animals beyond smallish dogs.
 Hence, to increase payload, the Sayante needed reliable and expedient sources of food and water along the trail.
 Why then didn't the trail follow the stream?
 They had plants as renewable sources of food and a safer form of stored moisture.

-The trick then is to figure out what they grew and why.
+The trick then is to figure out what they grew, where, and why.